Key Takeaways

-Alternative data scraping is the next big thing for hedge funds and investors.
+Alternative data scraping is becoming one of the most important frontiers for hedge funds and investors.

 What is Alternative Data?

-Alternative data is any type of data that is not typically used by Wall Street in its analysis of stocks.
+Alternative data is any type of data that is not typically used by Wall Street in traditional financial analysis.

-This can include anything from satellite imagery to data collected from social media platforms.
+This can include anything from satellite imagery and public records to social media data, mobile data, web traffic, product reviews, news articles, pricing data, job postings, search trends, app downloads, shipping activity, and data collected from social media platforms.

-Alternative data scraping is becoming an increasingly important tool for hedge funds in recent years.
+Alternative data scraping is becoming an increasingly important tool for hedge funds because it helps uncover signals that are difficult to see through traditional financial information alone.

 Alternative Data Scraping For Hedge Funds